siliconbayou/autocoder/README.md

 4. Install dependencies
 5. Launch the main menu

-### 3. Create or Continue a Project
+### Creating or Continuing a Project

-You'll see a menu with options to:
+You'll see options to:
 - **Create new project** - Start a fresh project with AI-assisted spec generation
 - **Continue existing project** - Resume work on a previous project